reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 ### Visual Stability: Cumulative Layout Shift (CLS)

-CLS measures the sum total of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.
+Google's Definition: CLS measures the sum total of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.

 A layout shift occurs any time a visible element changes its position from one rendered frame to the next. [web.dev](https://web.dev/cls/)